yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 Each task has to be personally and individually assigned (no matter what the [Agile Manifesto]({% pst 2016/jul/2016-07-11-mistakes-in-agile-manifesto %}) says).
 Everybody is responsible for his or her own success or failure.
-How their results join together and lead to a mutual success or failure&mdash;that's _your_ [business]({% pst 2016/may/2016-05-24-who-is-project-manager %}).
+How their results join together and lead to a mutual success or failure---that's _your_ [business]({% pst 2016/may/2016-05-24-who-is-project-manager %}).
 Whether you succeed or fail, we all will see.
 Once you say we all have to succeed [together]({% pst 2015/nov/2015-11-21-ringelmann-effect-vs-agile %}),